XR Design, UX Research, Mobile App Prototyping, Creative Direction, Instructional Design, Graphic Design, Video Editing

 - What’s a general scenario, and with whom?

-After implementing a prototype redesign based upon feedback from previous research methods, it became increasingly important to evaluate these changes with potential users, again.
 By conducting another round of interviews, more specific aspects of the prototype’s usability were assessed in accordance with an updated criteria for design priorities.
-Previously established priorities remained in place, but this round of user testing offered an opportunity to isolate critique of prototype features.
-In concretizing a shared language within the mobile interface, this round of testing sought to provide users with more meaningful interactions while accessing the Protesting Pickrick AR app.
+This round of user testing offered an opportunity to specify critiques of prototype features.

 Deliverable & Design System

 Work executed during this project is an effort to move away from standard dominant systems of storytelling.
-At the same, it was also my goal to practice crafting narratives that uplift communities beyond trauma that exists through shared histories, like the Pickrick protests.
-With the possibility of offering people agency through design, there also persists the potential to reconcile shared experiences that come with translating these moments across communities, space, and time.
+With the possibility of offering people agency through design, there persists the potential to reconcile shared experiences that come with translating these moments across communities, space, and time.